Hernández, Gurriel lead Blue Jays to 10-4 win over Red Sox

-BOSTON (AP) — Teoscar Hernández hit a three-run homer off new Boston Red Sox starter Andrew Cashner, and Lourdes Gurriel Jr. had three hits on Tuesday night to lead the Toronto Blue Jays to a 10-4 victory.

-Gurriel had a single, double and triple, and Justin Smoak also homered for Toronto, which lost three of its previous four games.
+Justin Smoak also homered for Toronto, which led 4-1 before the Red Sox tied it and chased Waguespack in the fifth.
+The Blue Jays took the lead right back with two runs in the sixth, and then added four in the ninth.

+“The one thing about the big leagues: You face a lineup for the third time and they usually get you,” Toronto manager Charlie Montoyo said.
+“And they did.”

 Cashner (9-4) was acquired from the Orioles on Saturday to help bolster the Boston rotation, but quickly fell behind 4-1 and then failed to get an out in the sixth.

 In all, the bushy-bearded right-hander allowed six runs — five earned — on eight hits and two walks, striking out two.
 He also gave up two homers, hit a batter and threw a wild pitch on a third strike that allowed Hernández to reach first.